Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Analysis of Networked Stabilization

 \subsection{Jamming and Disturbance with Finite Second Moment}

-In Theorem~\ref{TheoremBoundedDisturbance}, we explored the case where the disturbance norm is bounded at each time almost surely.
+In Theorem~\ref{TheoremBoundedDisturbance}, we explored the case where the disturbance norm is bounded.
 Next, we investigate scenarios where the disturbance may not be bounded.
 We obtain a relation between the state and the disturbance similar to those used for noise-to-state stability analysis of stochastic systems (e.g., \cite{nunez2014,zhang2016noise}).
-Specifically, in the next result, we provide an upper bound for the first moment of state by utilizing the second moment of disturbance.
+Specifically, in the next result, we provide an upper bound for the first moment of the state by using the second moment of the disturbance.

 \begin{theorem} Consider the closed-loop networked control system (\ref{eq:closed-loop-system}).
-Suppose that the attacker's interference power process $\{v(t)\in[0,\infty)\}_{t\in\mathbb{N}_{0}}$ satisfies Assumption~\ref{SecondAssumption}.
+Suppose that the attacker's interference power process $\{\phi_{\mathrm{J}}(t)\in[0,\infty)\}_{t\in\mathbb{N}_{0}}$ satisfies Assumption~\ref{SecondAssumption}.
 Furthermore, suppose $\mathbb{E}[\|w(t)\|_{2}^{2}]<\infty$, $t\in\mathbb{N}_{0}$.
 If

 then there exist $\hat{\mu},\hat{f}\geq0$, and $\hat{\theta}\in(0,1)$ such that for $t\in\mathbb{N}$,